ovh/cds/README.md

 ### Worker

-In CDS, a worker is the agent executing actions pushed in queue by CDS engine: [read more](/doc/overview/worker.md)
+In CDS, a worker is an agent executing actions pushed in queue by CDS engine: [read more](/doc/overview/worker.md)

 ### Hatchery

-In CDS, a hatchery is the agent which spawn workers: [read more](/doc/overview/hatchery.md)
+In CDS, a hatchery is an agent which spawn workers: [read more](/doc/overview/hatchery.md)

 ### Contrib